Battle of San Juan and Chorrillos: San Juan and Santa Teresa

 Whilst Lynch was fighting at Marcavilca, Sotomayor's division reached the battlefront and pressed the attack over Canevaro's 3rd Center Division, pinning it down in its position between San Juan and Pamplona.
 When Gen. Silva sent the Huanuco Battalion as reinforcement, it was rejected and disbanded.
 This also occurred with the following reinforcements sent to the sector.

 Col. Gana's brigade marched onto and hammered the Peruvian positions at Papa and Viva el Peru hills.
-The "Buin" 1st Line Regiment bayoneted off its defenders, as the "Esmeralda" 7th Line Regiment captured the banner of the Nº 81 "Manco Capac" Battalion.
+The "Buin" 1st Line Regiment bayoneted off its defenders, as the "Esmeralda" 7th Line Regiment captured the banner of the Nº 81 "Manco Cápac" Battalion.
 Barbosa's brigade attacked the Peruvian trenches from the south, forcing Davila's Army Corps to retreat from San Juan.

 From this point, Gana turned left and charged Caceres' Army Corps left flank, which refolded, splitting the Peruvian line.
 Cannevaro's division, which was holding up the attack, had no choice but to retreat as well.
 Hence, the defensive line was now fractured in two points and the battle was turning in Chile's favour.
 Baquedano sent the Cazadores a Caballo and the Granaderos a Caballo cavalry regiments, led by Manuel Bulnes and Tomas Yavar, trying to stop the Peruvian retreat.
 The latter died of a gunshot, and Bulnes was injured by a land mine.
 Despite this, both regiments reached to Pampa de Tebes, but here were stopped by a Peruvian cavalry brigade sent by Silva and an intense infantry fire of the retiring battalions.
 The rest of Suarez’ battalions retired to Chorrillos suffering heavy casualties in the march.
 Meanwhile, some dispersed troops were gathered and sent to the second defensive line at Miraflores.